Accounts payable (AP) is a function that’s easy to overlook until something goes wrong.

 Once you approve an invoice in Yooz, the invoice data is automatically sent back into NetSuite in real-time, again with no manual intervention needed.

-Yooz’s connection with NetSuite is being used by thousands of businesses and AP professionals, including at online marketplace ManoMano.
+The Yooz and NetSuite AP automation is being used by thousands of businesses and AP professionals, including at online marketplace ManoMano.

 Alexandra Chastand, Head of Finance at ManoMano Group, says she has been highly impress with the integration: